 Supplies the knowledge of U.S. history that is critical for understanding how America has come to prominence in today's global society.
 Objective is to make students aware of the nation's rich and complicated past, and how this background has shaped the diverse aspects of America's complex national character.
 Covers major developments in U.S. history and culture from European settlement to early 21st century.

-Prerequisite(s): Dramatic Literature or Literature & Society; The Effective Artist: Critical Concepts in the Arts citizenship and identity in modern life.
+Prerequisite(s): Dramatic Literature or Literature & Society; The Effective Artist: Critical Concepts in the Arts

 EUROPEAN CULTURAL HISTORY